 Stainless steel cookware: Stainless steel is a popular choice for cookware due to its durability and non-reactive nature.
 It does not leach any harmful substances into food and is safe to use for cooking.

-See also How long is cooked turkey safe to eat
+See also How long to cook a deboned turkey

 Cast iron cookware: Cast iron pans are known for their excellent heat retention and even heat distribution.
 They are also safe to use for cooking, as long as they are properly seasoned and maintained.